TrellixVulnTeam/swahilipython_SCMU/Doc/reference/expressions.rst

 comparison implementation.

-Because all types are (direct or indirect) subtypes of :class:`object`, they inherit the default comparison behavior from :class:`object`.
+Because all types are (direct or indirect) subtypes of :class:`object`, they inherit the default comparison behavior kutoka :class:`object`.
 Types can customize their comparison behavior by implementing :dfn:`rich comparison methods` like :meth:`__lt__`, described in :ref:`customization`.